-The program consists of 1050 clock hours of education, including classroom, laboratory and clinical experiences.
+The program consists of 60 quarter hours of education, including classroom, laboratory and clinical experiences.
 The Pharmacy Technician Diploma program is designed to train students in developing and mastering basic technical skills, theoretical concepts and clerical functions in the operation of a pharmacy.

-*Books and materials are NOT included in the cost of tuition.
-Students must purchase their own uniforms.
+*Books and materials are included in the cost of tuition.
+Students must purchase their uniforms individually.